-7. Lighting Assessment Conclusion
+8. Lighting Assessment Conclusion

-- 1. The proposed floodlighting system is specifically designed to fulfill sports lighting requirements and is particularly suited to applications where low light pollution is essential. - 2.
-Performance of the proposed artificial lighting (floodlighting) systems satisfies the intended sporting applications and standards of play. - 3.
-A 15m high mounting height to the 3G Artificial Grass Pitch (AGP) provides the most efficient solution and the proposed masts will offer a slim-line profile, which will minimise daytime impact. - 4.
-The proposed Philips OptiVision MVP507 is an asymmetric down lighting luminaire will provide the optimum sports lighting solution, ensuring that light reaches the sports surface and not into the sky or polluting the environment. - 5.
+- The proposed floodlighting system is specifically designed to fulfill sports lighting requirements and is particularly suited to 1. applications where low light pollution is essential. - Performance of the proposed artificial lighting (floodlighting) systems satisfies the intended sporting applications and 2. standards of play. - A 15m high mounting height to the 3G Artificial Grass Pitch (AGP) provides the most efficient solution and the proposed 3. masts will offer a slim-line profile, which will minimise daytime impact. - The proposed Philips OptiVision MVP507 is an asymmetric down lighting luminaire will provide the optimum sports lighting 4. solution, ensuring that light reaches the sports surface and not into the sky or polluting the environment. - 5.
 Performance of the proposed artificial lighting (floodlighting) system complies with an Environmental Zone E2 (ILP) which is rural surrounding with low district brightness. - 6.
 Light intrusion to the closest residential properties are below the threshold for an E2 environmental zone and as such, does not create an unacceptable impact by way of artificial lighting. - 7.
-Luminaire intensity created whilst floodlights are in operation is below the threshold for the environmental zone E2 location and as such; does not create an unacceptable impact by way of artificial lighting. - 8.
-Upward waste light will also be minimised and with floodlight elevations used 0% will be projected into the atmosphere.
-This will meet the recommendations of The Campaign For Dark Skies, an organisation who lobby for low light pollution lighting systems - 9.
-Control switches and time clocks shall be installed to the floodlights to ensure they do not remain on any later than the permitted curfew hour and therefore mitigate impact to the surrounding environment. - 10.
-Time clocks will be set to operate within a pre-programmed time including a seasonal changeover facility for BST and GMT.
+Luminaire intensity created whilst floodlights are in operation is below the threshold for the environmental zone E2 location and as such; does not create an unacceptable impact by way of artificial lighting.